rokath/trice/test/ReadMe.md

 ## UART

 - The default baud rate is 115200 for all test projects and the trice tool assumes that baud rate automatically.
-Use the `-baud` switch for other settings.
+Use the ztice tool `-baud` switch for other settings.

 ## MDK-ARM projects